It is not an easy task to briefly talk about Brazilian culture.

 Despite Bolsonaro’s misogynist and racist remarks as well as his admiration for the 21-year military dictatorship in the country, the far-right congressman and former army captain Jair Bolsonaro was elected President of Brazil in 2018.

-During Bolsonaro’s first year as president, the Amazon rainforest’s deforestation reached its highest level in 11 years despite the rainforest’s crucial role in mitigating climate change.
+Rainforest fact: During Bolsonaro’s first year as president, the Amazon Rainforest’s deforestation reached its highest level in 11 years despite the rainforest’s crucial role in mitigating climate change.

 Beyond that, Bolsonaro’s policies were a strong incentive to increase industry exploration in the rainforest.